NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 I think this has moved to a new namelist group &namdyn_spg Instead turn it off there: ln_bt_auto    = .false.

+This makes the run go further.
+9 time steps...
+Try and manually fix barotropic time step scale. nn_baro=1 (not 30)

 Old keys included: key_dynspg_ts key_ldfslp  key_zdfgls